St Andrew's Uniting Church, Brisbane: Second St Andrew's Church

 George D. Payne, the winning architect, was employed at the time within the Queensland Public Works Department, after moving to Brisbane in 1898 from New South Wales where he was in private practice after a period of employment with architectural partnership, Lowerish and Moorhouse.
 During his professional life in Sydney he entered many competitions and, despite the poor economic conditions, maintained a reasonably successful practice.
 Payne was a foundation member and inaugural president of the Sydney Architectural Association.
 In March 1898 Payne took a position as a temporary draftsman in the Public Works Department where he was involved in the design and construction of several outstanding public buildings in Queensland including the Rockhampton Customs House, the Townsville Customs House, detail work on first floor verandahs of the Warwick Post Office, and the East Brisbane State School.
 In February 1901 Payne was appointed assistant to Thomas Pye, the District Architect of the Southern Division, but soon after, under notice of retrenchment, entered the competition for the design of St Andrew's Church.
 After he was announced winner in late 1902 he remained at the works department until December 1902 when he resigned to undertake construction supervision of his winning design.
 After construction of the church, Payne continued in private practice but failed to "attract work of a scale commensurate with his talent."
-It is therefore for the work at St Andrews on which his state and, indeed, national reputation as an innovative and highly skilled architect is based.
+It is therefore for the work at St Andrew's on which his state and, indeed, national reputation as an innovative and highly skilled architect is based.